-Since the fall of 1999 O’Meara has been a creative partner in Silent Orchestra; a collaboration with composer/ keyboardist Carlos Garza to develop and perform new scores for classic silent films.
-Recent performances include the National Gallery of Art, the National Museum of Women in the Arts, the Virginia Film Festival, the Savannah Film Festival, AFI Silver Theater and the Percussive Arts Society International Convention.
-Silent Orchestra scores for Nosferatu (1922) and Salome (1923) are available on DVD from Image Entertainment.
+Since 1999 he has been a member of Silent Orchestra; a collaboration with Carlos Garza to develop and perform new scores for classic silent films.
+They have appeared at the Smithsonian Museum, the National Gallery of Art, the National Museum of Women in the Arts, AFI Silver, the Virginia Film Festival, the Savannah Film Festival and the Percussive Arts Society International Convention.
+Silent Orchestra scores for “Nosferatu” (1922) and “Salome” (1923) are available on DVD from Image Entertainment.